juanravm/MicroSeqProfiler/README.md

 ## Description

 *MicroSeqProfiler* package is a powerful tool for in-depth analysis and exploration of microbiome data based on 16S ribosomal RNA marker genes.
-This package provides a complete and efficient solution for researchers to understand the composition and diversity of microbial communities present in different biological groups, by compiling a variety of previously developed tools.
+This package, designed specifically for Linux enviroments through Shell and R ($\geq$ v4.3.1) scripting, provides a complete and efficient solution for researchers to understand the composition and diversity of microbial communities present in different biological groups, by compiling a variety of previously developed tools.

 With *MicroSeqProfiler*, you can perform comprehensive analyses of 16S RNA sequencing data, describing and quantifying the microbial species present in your samples.
 You can obtain diversity metrics to determine the divergences in the species in the microbial community and their relative abundance between sample groups by using [QIIME2 software](https://qiime2.org/).